 The first is towing fees.
-Once you are out of the developed areas of Death Valley and on to the gravel road, tow fees if your breaks down go up exponentially.
+Once you are out of the developed areas of Death Valley and on to the gravel road, tow fees if your car breaks down go up exponentially.
 I spoke with a Park Ranger in Death Valley.
 If towing your car out of the backcountry only cost $500, count yourself lucky.
-Death Valley towing bills average at about $1000 but $2000 plus isn’t unheard of.
+Death Valley towing bills average about $1000 but $2000 plus isn’t unheard of.

 The second is if you are in a rental vehicle.
-Pretty must ALL major rental car companies have a clause in their rental agreement that states their rental cars cannot be taken on gravel roads.
+Pretty much ALL major rental car companies have a clause in their rental agreement that states their rental cars cannot be taken on gravel roads.
 On top of that, almost ALL rental car insurance will have a clause that denies coverage when violating the rental car agreement.
-Which means that you will be held personally liable for any and all damage due to your rental car when taking off the pavement.
+Which means that you will be held personally liable for any and all damage due to your rental car when taking it off the pavement.

 Don’t think renting a nice Jeep Wrangler (or other 4WD SUV) from Los Angeles or Las Vegas will exempt you from this clause.
 They have it too.